phellwege/ShadowFlight/README.md

 ### What I learned

-This was fairly straight forwards; I worked with the client directly and produced a website meeting their needs.
+This was fairly straight forwards; I worked with the client directly, and produced a website meeting their needs.
 I integrated several libraries that really made this project come together nicely.
-Improved performance with the use of website design fundamentals.
+Improved performance with the use of website design fundamentals such as lazy loading and correct img sizes.

 ### Useful resources